vladikas/Arduino-SimpleSyslog/README.md

 ## Configuring `rsyslog` to receive messages

 You will need to configure your `/etc/rsyslog.conf` to accept incoming UDP syslog messages.
-Add these lines to your config and restart `rsyslog`
+Add these lines to your config and restart `rsyslog`:

 ```
 $ModLoad imudp